ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/block-indices.md

 ## Native implementation of index deepening

-While from the perspective of the layout, deepening an index simply entails "moving to a subtree," deepening the native representation of a block index requires some minor calculation to update the offset and the gap, and has several cases.
-This is because, the layout does not account for reordering while the native representation does.
+While from the perspective of the layout, deepening an index simply entails "moving to a subtree," deepening the native representation is more involved.
 Below, we show the different cases of deepening the native representation of an index.
 Note that:
 - The "left" and "right" of an element refers to the layout, *not* the native